 One downside of living in Ocoee is that it can take a long time to commute to work.
 In Ocoee, the average commute to work is 40.50 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Ocoee doesn't have a public transportation system that people use for their commute.
+Ocoee is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Ocoee is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.32% of adults in Ocoee have a bachelor's degree or even advanced degree.